ShejanMahamud/JohuArts-Client/README.md

 # JohuArts - Arts & Crafts Web App

-<p>Art Showcase Web App</p>
+<p>Explore and showcase artworks in a vibrant online gallery.</p>

 # Key Features

-> - User Authentication
+> - User Authentication with social login options and email/password login & register.
-> - Social Login
-> - Email Password Login & Register
-> - Private Route
+> - Private Routes for authenticated users.
-> - LogOut
-> - User can't see arts details without login
-> - User can't update user profile without login
-> - User can't update user arts without login
-> - User can add arts
-> - User can delete arts
-> - User can update arts
+> - Logout functionality.
+> - Users must login to view art details, update their profile, or manage their artworks.
-> - User can delete arts
+> - Art Management: Add, update, and delete artworks.
-> - User can see his/her arts
-> - User can see all arts available in our shop
+> - View personal artworks and all available artworks in the shop.
-> - Category Based Filter & Routing
+> - Category-based filtering and routing.
-> - User can filter his arts based on customization
+> - Customization filters for user artworks.

 # NPM Packages Used